DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Send Bills

-_Developer_ agrees to bill _Blockchain Commons_ for each payment due under the agreement according to _Blockchain Commons_' billing instructions on the _Work Order_.
+_Developer_ agrees to bill _Dyvers Hands_ for each payment due under the agreement according to _Dyvers Hands_' billing instructions on the _Work Order_.

 ## Cover General Expenses